pierreblavy2/cpp-tdb/README.md

 New backend can be added to the library by template specialization.

 ## License
 The code is published under [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) license.
-Copyright goes to Pierre Blavy, INRA.
+Copyright goes to Pierre Blavy.

 # Usage